“Those who cannot remember the past are condemned to repeat it”

 Opened in 1942 and also known as Auschwitz II, it was purpose-built for extermination and at its peak was sadly murdering 20,000 people a day.
 In total, 1.1 million people perished at Birkenau, making it the largest death camp in all of Nazi-occupied lands.

 The Nazis constructed approximately 300 buildings in Birkenau but only a few remain.
-Most were destroyed in an effort to hide all evidence of genocide from the approaching Russian army.
+Most were destroyed in an effort to hide all evidence of genocide from the approaching Soviet army.

 During the camp’s operational period, the victims were contained in wooden huts furnished only with bare concrete floors, wooden bunk shelves and red-brick chimney stoves.
 Hundreds of victims were packed into these draft-ravaged buildings, each of which measured, at an estimate, 50 – 100 square metres.